You are currently viewing posts that were tagged kids.

 Cat In the Hat

-My daugher Rebecca celebrated the 100th Birthday of Dr. Seuss at school today.
+My daughter Rebecca celebrated the 100th Birthday of Dr. Seuss at school today.
 In honor of the day, all the students were assigned to read books and document the book that they read.
 In addition, each student brought in goodies related to the Dr. Seuss theme.
 I think they even had green eggs and ham.
 We gave Rebecca a cake which I decorated with The Cat In The Hat.
-As you can see, my handywork came out pretty well, if I do say so myself.
+As you can see, my handy work came out pretty well, if I do say so myself.
 The cake was a big hit at Rebecca’s school, with many parents and teachers commenting on it.
 And, of course, every morsel was eaten!!

 Kids